Search for "vacancy rates"

 Office Space Demand Forecast, Fourth Quarter 2016

-As the final quarter of 2016 unfolds, Dr. Hany Guirguis, Manhattan College, and Dr. Joshua Harris, University of Central Florida, project that the U.S. office market will post approximately 33.0Getting to Know the Chairman
+As the final quarter of 2016 unfolds, Dr. Hany Guirguis, Manhattan College, and Dr. Joshua Harris, University of Central Florida, project that the U.S. office market will post approximately 33.0Multifamily Offers Stability in the Face of Uncertainty

 The Vaccines are Here.
 What Happens Next?